Ryguy10712/TeamBot/README.md

 POSSIBLE FEATURES

 -Scheduling takes account for occupied servers
 The bot will show what servers are taken by looking at scheduled times by other teams.
-Do not rely on this as teh #confirmed-tiemes channel in the PCL discord where servers are officially occupied.
+Do not rely on this as the #confirmed-times channel in the PCL discord where servers are officially occupied.

 HOW TO CONTRIBUTE